-- Tuition for the eight-day program is $2,500; additional charges for early arrival or late departure will apply.
+- Tuition for the nine-day program is $3,100; additional charges for early arrival or late departure will apply.

-- Girls interested in applying to the program are highly encouraged to consider fundraising opportunities to pay for at least some, if not all, of their tuition.
+- Applicants are highly encouraged to consider fundraising opportunities to pay for at least some, if not all, of their tuition.
 Resources and fundraising ideas can be found under Fundraising Toolkit.

 - It is also recommended that those who apply to the GLW program mention their fundraising plans and methodology in their application, as it reflects well with the selection committee.